torvalds/linux/Documentation/media/uapi/dvb/fe-get-event.rst

 ===========

 This ioctl call returns a frontend event if available.
-If an event is not available, the behavior depends on whether the device is in blocking or non-blocking mode.
-In the latter case, the call fails immediately with errno set to ``EWOULDBLOCK``.
+If an event is yest available, the behavior depends on whether the device is in blocking or yesn-blocking mode.
+In the latter case, the call fails immediately with erryes set to ``EWOULDBLOCK``.
 In the former case, the call blocks until an event becomes available.